ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 # Utility types in TypeScript

-TypeScript (TS) offers a host of improvements over vanilla JavaScript with its compile-time type system, and codebases small and large can get a lot of benefits from the lightest applications of TS.
-The simplest, out-of-the box features of TS can prevent whole classes of errors from occuring at run time and make collaborating way easier.
+TypeScript (TS) offers a host of improvements over vanilla JavaScript with its compile-time type system.
+Codebases small and large can get a lot of benefits from the lightest applications of TS.
+The simplest, out-of-the-box features of TS can prevent whole classes of errors from occurring at run time and make collaborating way easier.

-However, those easier additions (e.g. telling TS which variables are expected to be `string` vs `number`) are just the tip of the iceberg.
-Experienced TS developers often seek out more advanced tools to squeeze every last drop out of the type system, unlocking additional layers of type safety by communicating more about the intent and meaning of their code to the TS compiler.
+However, additions like that (e.g. telling TS which variables are expected to be `string` vs `number`) are just the tip of the iceberg.
+Experienced TS developers often seek out more advanced tools to squeeze every last drop out of the type system.
+By doing so, they can unlock additional layers of type safety by communicating more about the intent and meaning of their code to the TS compiler.

 Utility types, our topic for today, are an essential tool in a TS developer's toolbox for doing just that.
-They give you a reusable way to define relationships between types and to operate on exixting types to make new ones (often referred to as a type-level operation).
-Utility types are both fun to explore and fairly powerful, once you get familar with them, so let's dive in!
+They give you a reusable way to define relationships between types and to operate on existing types to make new ones (often referred to as a type-level operation).
+Utility types are both fun to explore and fairly powerful, once you get familiar with them, so let's dive in!

 ## Built-in utility types

-TypeScript actually ships with several utility types that are quite useful and easy to understand, though a surprising number of TS developers we've talked to aren't familiar with them.
-While most of these are simpler utilities, they are useful as-is, and are also useful as building blocks when making your own, more advanced utility types (more on that later).
+TypeScript actually ships with several utility types that are quite useful.
+These can be used as-is, and also as building blocks when making your own, more advanced utility types (more on that later).
+Here, we'll walk through a few of the built-in utility types with some example use cases.

 ### `NonNullable`